- August 19, 2016

 "Max, an Autistic Journey" is a turn-based RPG that follows the story of Max, a 10-year-old boy with autism.
 The game aims to provide players with an insight into the everyday challenges faced by those with ASD, using a variety of mini-games and fantastical monsters to represent Max's emotions and frustrations.
 Through its unique gaming experience, players can learn about autism and gain a better understanding of the condition.

-- The gameplay, while simple, is engaging and features a variety of mini-games that help illustrate Max's daily experiences and struggles.
+- It features a variety of mini-games and challenges that help illustrate the daily struggles and triumphs of living with autism.

 “This simple yet unique RPG lets you see the world through Max's eyes: daily obstacles are monster bosses, little challenges are dangerous quests, and small fears become scary nightmarish monsters.”

-“Instead, we have a preachy 'educational' autobiographical story about a parent with a child suffering from autism, with a few crap minigames punctuating the mediocrity.”
+“Instead, we have a preachy 'educational' autobiographical story about a parent with a child suffering from autism, with a few mediocre minigames punctuating the mediocrity.”

 “Second disappointment came at the intro to the story when the parents were reacting to the diagnosis like it was cancer: 'What are we going to do?'
 How about support your child like you would anyway?
 There's nothing wrong with being autistic.”

-“If I am to be candid, however, my negative review is derived from the fact that this story relates to a real-life experience between father and son, and said son Max, at ten years old, is being medicated for having attention deficit disorder, a purely mental affliction, which doesn't cause physical harm to a child and instead is related to a hyperactivity personality.”
+“If I am to be candid, my negative review is derived from the fact that this story relates to a real-life experience between father and son, and said son Max, at ten years old, is being medicated for having attention deficit disorder, a purely mental affliction which doesn't cause physical harm to a child and instead is related to a hyperactive personality.”